dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [Why Couldn't Vector Calculus Be More Relatable?](#why-couldnt-vector-calculus-be-more-relatable)

 What are the operators of vector calculus?
 The Gradient?
 The Laplacian?
-They are morphemes in the universal language of math?
-How universal is that language, *truly?* Are these merely applicable to science, math and physics?
+They are morphemes in the universal language of math...
+But how universal is that language, *truly?* Are these merely applicable to science, math and physics?
 No doubt, these operators and other mathematic phonemes are invaluable tools for expansion of the mind's
 abilities: to coordinate; to plan; to predict; to define.
 But can they be explained to a five year-old?